Vincent Guignery

-Vincent Guignery (born 18 August 1978 in Sainte-Adresse, Seine-Maritime) is a French retired footballer who played as a left-back.
-He previously played professionally in Ligue 2 for FC Martigues and also represented a number of other clubs, including Libourne-Saint-Seurin, Boulogne, Chamois Niortais and RC Strasbourg.
+Vincent Guignery (born 18 August 1978) is a retired French footballer who played left-back.
+He previously played professionally in Ligue 2 for FC Martigues and also represented several other clubs, including Libourne-Saint-Seurin, Boulogne, Chamois Niortais and RC Strasbourg.

 Career

 Early career

-Guignery began his senior career in 1999 playing for FC Libourne-Saint-Seurin in the Championnat de France amateur, the fourth tier of the French football league system.
-Guignery played 57 league games in his two seasons with Libourne, helping the team to consecutive 5th-placed and 11th-placed finishes.
+Guignery began his senior career in 1999, playing for FC Libourne-Saint-Seurin in the Championnat de France amateur, the fourth tier of the French football league system.
+In his two seasons with Libourne, Guignery played 57 league games, helping the team to consecutive 5th-place and 11th-place finishes.

-At the end of that season, Guignery's contract came to an end and he was released by Libourne.
-His performances in the CFA had attracted bigger clubs, and in the summer of 2001 he signed for Ligue 2 side Martigues.
+At the end of that season, Guignery's contract expired and Libourne released him.
+His performances in the CFA had attracted bigger clubs, and in the summer of 2001, he signed for Ligue 2 side Martigues.

 Martigues

 Guignery found his first team opportunities limited in a higher division, making just 9 league appearances as the team ended the season bottom of the division, nine points adrift from safety.
 On their return to the Championnat National, the club finished fifth in the league.
 Guignery made only four more appearances for Martigues and his contract came to an end following the 2002–03 season, and he signed for another CFA side, US Boulogne.